Luke0094/SaveSync-Your-saves-everywhere/README.md

 no installation. `appimagetool` is fetched into `build/` if it is not on PATH; nothing is installed system-wide.

-It is a **separate spec** (`packaging/savesync-linux.spec`), not the Windows one with flags.
-That one carries a `.ico` and hidden imports naming `pynput.*._win32` and `keyring.backends.Windows` — none of which exist here — so bending it into shape would have left the working Windows build one edit away from breaking.
-The Linux spec collects its modules by *package* instead of listing them, which reaches the same lazily-imported format handlers and cannot fall out of date when one is added.

-The splash is the one thing the two builds genuinely share, so they share it properly: both import `packaging/splash_frames.py`.

-**The splash animates, and it is sized for the display it lands on.**
-PyInstaller's `Splash()` draws one still image, so every frame of `assets/splash_animated.gif` is decoded at build time with Pillow — `seek()` composes an optimised GIF's deltas, where Tk's own `-index N` hands back a misaligned patch — embedded as base64 PNG in the Tcl script the bootloader runs, and swapped there on a timer.
-The frames are prepared at three scales (0.75x, 1.0x, 1.5x) and the one that fits is picked at run time from `monitor width / 2560`, the same rule the rest of the UI scales by. **All of that is Tcl**: it happens before Python exists, which is the only reason there is anything on screen while the interpreter loads.

-The one thing Tcl cannot work out for itself is *which* monitor.
-X reports a single screen even when it is two side by side, so "the centre" lands on the seam — and on a session with a virtual second output, well off to one side.
-The app writes the primary monitor's rectangle to `$XDG_DATA_HOME/SaveSync/.screen` each time it starts and the next splash reads it; with no file it falls back to the X screen, which is correct on a single monitor and wrong for exactly one launch on a desk with two.

-Under a Wayland compositor's X bridge the splash is mapped override-redirect, set before the window is first mapped.
-Without it the compositor reparents and places the window itself: measured on WSLg, a splash asked to sit at `+1040+570` arrived at `+2326+1316`, inside a frame it did not ask for.

-**A second launch is answered before the splash appears.** The same Tcl that draws it first reads `$XDG_DATA_HOME/SaveSync/.savesync.running`, which names a pid; `/proc/<pid>` says whether that process is still there and `comm` says whether it is still SaveSync rather than a stranger who inherited the number.
-If it is, the same message box Windows shows goes up and the launch ends.
-The Windows test — "can this file be deleted" — is not portable: POSIX unlinks a file that is open, so it would both always answer "not running" and delete the live instance's sentinel on the way past.

-Two details that decide whether a bundled Qt application starts on someone else's desktop, both handled in `packaging/AppRun`:

-- **the bundled Qt must win.** A machine with its own PySide6 exports `QT_PLUGIN_PATH`, and Qt then loads the host's platform plugin against our `libQt6Core` — which fails with *"could not load the Qt platform plugin"*, the most common way this goes wrong.
-AppRun points it at the bundled plugins and unsets the host's.
-- **onedir, not onefile.** A onefile build unpacks itself into `/tmp` on every launch, which the AppImage then does a second time: two extractions for one start.
-The AppImage *is* the single file.

-Qt picks Wayland or X11 by itself; `SAVESYNC_QT_PLATFORM=xcb` forces one.

 ### Linux and macOS

 The application itself is portable: nothing imports a Windows module at